ra2085/apigee-scaffolding-samples/README.md

 These examples were designed to help you understand how an API first strategy can be realized through automation and templates applied on Apigee Edge artifacts.

 ## Prerequisites:
- * A stable node.js/npm local instalation (can be done easily with a Docker image or an Ansible playbook)
+ * A stable node.js/npm local installation
- * Install the openapi2apigee plugin with `npm i openapi2apigee -g`
+ * Install the openapi2apigee tool with `npm i openapi2apigee -g`
  * An OpenAPI spec

 ## Apigee + Yeoman